ferenckata/SQSeminarPaper/manuscript.md

 When discussing our approach, it is implied that team dynamic is important, especially for such bottom-up approaches.
 The overall performance increases when team members are familiar with each other and build problem-solving routines together through cumulative experience [@{http://www.jstor.org/stable/40539129}].
-In a group the knowledge on who knows what speeds up the problem-solving [@doi:10.1177/1046496420967764].
-Time and social factors ease technical knowledge transfer [@{http://www.jstor.org/stable/40539129}].
+In a group the knowledge on who knows what speeds up the problem-solving [@doi:10.1177/1046496420967764]; time spent together and social factors ease technical knowledge transfer [@{http://www.jstor.org/stable/40539129}].
 We therefore motivate group leaders of groups with even a small computational component to build an environment for their trainees to communicate and discuss software quality aspects.

 Working in teams is not an option, but a must for large projects which support thousands of reserachers world-wide, and contribute to novel findings.